-Ceremony and meal tickets are available online beginning in March and must all be ordered together using a single online registration form.
-Subsequent attempts to change an order will not be accepted by the online ticket registration system.
-Be certain the quantities are final before placing your order.
+Ceremony and meal tickets are available online in March and must all be ordered together using a single online registration form.
 At no time will a graduate be denied the maximum number of tickets.
+Tickets are non-refundable.
 More ticket information.

 Can graduates get more than the allotted number of tickets to Baccalaureate and Commencement?

 Students needing additional tickets will have an opportunity to sign up for a ticket pool.

 Do children who sit on someone’s lap need a ticket?

 What is the appropriate dress for the weekend?

 Family members and other guests are encouraged to dress comfortably for the weekend, taking the weather conditions into account.
 Most guests dress in business attire for the Baccalaureate service and the Commencement exercises, but there is typically a wide range of attire for those ceremonies.
 Shoes appropriate for walking in grass are recommended.
 Graduates wear cap and gown for both ceremonies.
 The tassel is worn on the right side of the mortarboard until the student is awarded a degree.
 Graduates, except those wearing hoods, are not permitted to wear any adornment other than the plain black robe.
 Male graduates should be aware that the collar of the robe is wide enough to reveal a shirt collar and tie.